Dalmatian dog: Deafness

-Hip dysplasia
+Skeletal conditions

-Even though there is no evidence nor statistically relevant data to suggest that hip dysplasia is another disease that affects Dalmatians, some blogs say that it affects nearly 5% of purebred Dalmatians, causing those to experience limping, fatigue, moderate to severe pain, and trouble standing up.
-Even though this data is not available, it is believed that Dalmatians who eventually develop hip dysplasia are born with normal hips, but the soft tissues surrounding the joint grow abnormally due to their genetic makeup.
-The disease may affect both hips or the right or left hip, leading afflicted dogs to walk or run with an altered gait.
-The most cited scientific report about canine hip dysplasia omits Dalmatians among the breeds usually affected by that disease.
+A North American study of veterinary hospital records found that of over 9,000 Dalmatians, 1.36% had hip dysplasia compared to the overall rate of 3.52%.

 Hyperuricemia

 Dalmatians, like humans, can suffer from hyperuricemia.
 Dalmatians' livers have trouble breaking down uric acid, which can build up in the blood serum (hyperuricemia) causing gout.
 Uric acid can also be excreted in high concentration into the urine, causing kidney stones and bladder stones.
 These conditions are most likely to occur in middle-aged males.
 Males over ten are prone to kidney stones and should have their calcium intake reduced or be given preventive medication.
 To reduce the risk of gout and stones, owners should carefully limit the intake of purines by avoiding giving their dogs food containing organ meats, animal byproducts, or other high-purine ingredients.
 Hyperuricemia in Dalmatians responds to treatment with orgotein, the veterinary formulation of the antioxidant enzyme superoxide dismutase.